SMHolcomb/R_Getting-and-Cleaning-Data-Course-Project/README.md

 14. Merge all sets together to form one temporary master file
 15. Using the reshape2 library, melt the temporary dataset created in step#14 above to calculate mean for each subject,activity combination - and put it in a final tidyData dataset.
 16. Because sort order of activity was lost during melt, force a resort by subject and then activity per the cleaned up activity labels created in step#10 above.
-17. Write final tidy dataset to tidyData.txt
+17. Write final tidy dataset to working directory as "tidyData.txt"